 Although I’m familiar with the view that the Apostle Paul is relating an “out of body experience” at the outset of 2 Corinthians 12, I’m pretty sure that he is not.
-That’s partly because I’m a physicalist and I don’t think that such things are even possible, but it’s also because the evidence for this claim about the meaning of this passage is pretty weak.
+That’s partly because I think human beings are material, so I don’t think that such events are even possible, but it’s also because the evidence for this claim about the meaning of this passage is pretty weak.
 I’ll explain why I say this.

 Although there is nothing to be gained, I will go on to visions and revelations from the Lord.
 I know a man in Christ who fourteen years ago was caught up to the third heaven.
 Whether it was in the body or out of the body I do not know—God knows.
 And I know that this man—whether in the body or apart from the body I do not know, but God knows— was caught up to paradise.
 He heard inexpressible things, things that man is not permitted to tell.
 I will boast about a man like that, but I will not boast about myself…